 Living a healthful lifestyle is thought to help control symptoms of Parkinson’s disease.
 Lifestyle changes seem to be particularly helpful in the early stages of Parkinson’s disease and may help you delay the start of medications.

 Consider consulting a dietitian to learn about a healthful diet.
 Eating well can give you more energy and help you manage the symptoms of Parkinson’s disease.
-Later in the disease, changes may have to be made to your diet due to swallowing difficulties.
+Later in the disease, changes may have to be made to your diet because of swallowing difficulties.
 This may include a diet of soft or chopped foods, or thickened liquids.
 It is important to keep an eye on your weight, especially weight loss.
 Malnutrition can worsen the symptoms of Parkinson’s disease.

 An exercise program can offer many benefits, such as: